 Leading Healthcare organization pairs social determinants of health data with predictive & prescriptive analytics to move ahead of the risk curve

 - 3M+ Commercial lives (2M lives included in emerging risk analysis)

 - Coverage across 40+ U.S. states

-Like the vast majority of health plans today, this large, regional healthcare insurer sought to improve care management outcomes by creating improvements across member engagement, health and cost outcomes.
+Like the vast majority of Healthcare companies today, this EXL Health client sought to improve care management outcomes by creating improvements across member engagement, health and cost outcomes.
 Their current approach provided insight into members in need of immediate care management, but lacked the ability to proactively identify emerging early chronic members.

-In order to gain the deep insights needed for care transformation, the health plan looked to expand their current partnership with EXL.
-EXL’s experience and expertise in end-to-end data management and ability to deliver actionable and operational insights derived from proprietary, predictive and prescriptive analytics was exactly what the health plan needed to catapult into the next generation of care management.
+In order to gain the deep insights needed for care transformation, the client looked to expand their current partnership with EXL Health.
+EXL Health’s experience and expertise in end-to-end data management and ability to deliver actionable and operational insights derived from proprietary, predictive and prescriptive analytics was exactly what the health plan needed to catapult into the next generation of care management.